microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 * We could also hypothetically use this same mechanism to send Win32-like mouse events to conpty, since similar to VT keyboard events, VT mouse events don't have the same fidelity that Win32 mouse events do.
-  - We could enable this with a different terminating character, like `"`
+  - We could enable this with a different terminating character, to identify which type of `INPUT_RECORD` event we're encoding.
 * Client applications that want to be able to read full Win32 keyboard input from `conhost` _using VT_ will also be able to use OSC 1000;1 to do this.
 If they emit OSC 1000;1, then conhost will switch itself into `win32-input-mode`,